amitmerchant1990/reverie/README.md

 ## Sitemap

 The generated sitemap of your blog can be found at <https://yourgithubusername.github.io/sitemap>.
+You can see the example sitemap feed over [here](https://www.amitmerchant.com/sitemap).

 ## The name?